dobots/website/README.md

 If you want to adjust the theme, you have to navigate to `\_includes/themes/flat/` and `assets/themes/flat/`.

 For running on Heroku, there is a Gemfile added.
 You add for example kramdown to it, or oembed and run "bundle install".

+The information for the different plugins is stored in an `.env` file which is not pushed to github (it is part of the `.gitignore` file.
+Its content currently defines identifiers for Embedly and Google:

+    EMBEDLY_KEY=...
+    GOOGLE_ANALYTICS_KEY=...

+Write here your own keys to get the analytics and use embedly (although the latter I found not so convenient in the end, requiring paid subscriptions already after showing a movie only several times).

 ## Copyrights

 The license for the Jekyll part is MIT.
 The license for Bootstrap as well.
 The copryights of Bootstrap belong to Twitter.